sewardgw/g2m-algotrader/README.md

 ### Getting up and running

-To build a strategy, simply extend the Strategy class (and if running as a standalone add the main method
+To build a strategy, simply extend the Strategy class (and if running as a standalone app add the main method):

 ```java
 public class ShortMomentumLive extends Strategy {